metalbear-co/metalbear.co/content/en/pages/cfp-program/index.md

   Are you interested in speaking about mirrord at conferences?

-  We are calling on mirrord users and contributors actively working with mirrord to talk about their takes and experiences with mirrord at conferences worldwide.
-Got a presentation in mind?
+  We're inviting mirrord users to talk about their takes and experiences with mirrord at conferences worldwide.
+Have an idea for a mirrord-related conference talk or workshop?
 This is your chance to share your knowledge and help spread the word about mirrord.
 textbox:
 - label: info
   title: Program details